 The Frampton family is another interesting branch of our family for which we are lucky enough to have some records dating back to at least the 1600’s.
 The first Frampton for whom we have records in America was nearly certainly William Frampton who lived in New York and Philadelphia between 1678 and his premature death in 1686.
 This William was the first in America of many Williams.
 Please note that the use of William I, II and III below is simply to sort out the Williams, and was not part of their name, just as “William Kent Frampton” – frequently found in family trees – is not correct.

 Because of his Quaker religion and his involvement with the early Pennsylvania government, as well as his merchant activities and land transactions, many documents have survived the years.
 In truth, wife Elizabeth Potter, an outspoken member of the Friends community, may have been the more interesting member of the family.
-Because this is such an interesting story, William Frampton will eventually have his own section (coming soon!).
+Because this is such an interesting and well-documented story, William Frampton will eventually have his own sections, the first of which is here.

 Descendants of William Frampton – or not?